oskariorg/oskari-docs/md/documentation/backend/enabling-analyse.md

     mvn compile exec:java -Doskari.dropdb=true -Doskari.setup=postgres-add-analysis.json

 ### Register analyse bundle

-    user pgAdmin or psql to execute below slq script file
+use pgAdmin or psql to execute below SQL script file

     \content-resources\src\main\resources\sql\views\01-bundles\analysis\001-analyse.sql

-### Create a new view  (analysis + myplcaes + wfs)
+### Create a new view  (analysis + myplaces + wfs)

 [Create a new view](/documentation/backend/database-populate#adding-a-new-view) with `analyse`, `myplaces2` and `mapwfs2` bundles :

     cd oskari-server/content-resources
     mvn clean install exec:java -Doskari.addview=postgres-analysis-myplaces2-view.json

+Take a note of the uuid the command prints out at the end, you will need it later.

 ***NOTE!*** *To get analysis timestamps working correctly you need to add triggers to analysis tables.
 SQLs for these are listed in `oskari-server/content-resources/src/main/resouces/sql/PostgreSQL/trigger-analysis.sql`.
 You need to run these manually in psql or pgAdmin SQL window since at the moment the sql parser can't handle them correctly.*

 ### Install GeoServer